 • You can work toward building your credit history as a borrower with Possible Finance if you pay your loan back in full and on time — the lender reports your installment payments to two of the three main consumer credit bureaus.

-• To qualify for a personal loan with Possible Finance, you must have regular income, valid identification and meet certain income requirements.
-Plus, your checking account must have three months’ worth of history, with income deposits of about $750 a month and a positive bank account balance.
+• To apply for a personal loan with Possible Finance, you must have regular income and valid identification.
+Plus, your checking account must have three months’ worth of transaction history, recent income deposits and a positive bank account balance.

 Read our full review of Possible Finance.